danXNU/arm64-to-sim/README.md

-# arm64-to-sim
+# mach-platform-converter

-A simple command-line tool for hacking native ARM64 binaries to run on the Apple Silicon iOS Simulator.
+A simple command-line tool for hacking binaries anf make them run on every Apple platform (if right arch is present)